jigx-com/jigx-docs-examples/docs/Widgets/Content widget components/trend.md

 :::VerticalSplitItem
 This example shows finance statistics.
 The trend component, indicates an increase in percent.
 Exactly 21% in the last period.

-**Examples:
+**Examples**:
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/trend/static-data/trend-in-chart-widget/trend-in-chart-widget.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/trend/static-data/trend-in-chart-widget/trend-in-chart-widget.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/trend/dynamic-data/trend-in-chart-widget/trend-in-chart-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/trend/dynamic-data/trend-in-chart-widget/trend-in-chart-dynamic.jigx).

 :::